shaido987/riskloc/README.md

 **Short problem description:**
 RiskLoc solves the problem of identifying the root cause of an anomaly occuring in a time series with multi-dimensional attributes.
 These types of time series can be regarded as aggregations (the total sum in the simplest case) of numerous underlying, more fine-grained, time series.

-For example, a time series T with 2 dimensions, each with 3 possible values:
+For example, a time series T with 2 dimensions (d1 and d2), each with 3 possible values:
-- d1: [a,b,c],
+- d1: [a, b, c]
-- d2: [d,e,f],
+- d2: [d, e, f]

-is built up of 9 fine-grained time series (2 examples being the time series corresponding to {d1: a, d2: d} and {d1: b, d2: f}).
+is built up of 9 fine-grained time series (two examples of these are the time series corresponding to {d1: a, d2: d} and {d1: b, d2: f}).

 The goal is to find the specific dimension and dimensional values (the elements) of the root cause when an error occurs in the fully aggregated time series T. This is a search problem where any combination of dimensions and values are considered, and there can be multiple elements in the fanal root cause set.
-For the example time series above, one potential root cause set can be {{d1: a, d2: [d,e]}, {d1: b, d2: e}}.
+For the example time series above, one potential root cause set can be {{d1: a, d2: [d, e]}, {d1: b, d2: e}}.
 Since any combination and any number of elements needs to be considered, the total search space is huge which is the main challenge.

 ## Requirements
 - pandas